What is Documentary Family Photography?

 - Plan for activities that the kids are comfortable with

-- Plan something that the whole family can do together
+- Plan an activity that the whole family can do together

 - Highlight your kids’/families current interests (let’s document what they’re into)

-Yes, I do!
+Real Life sessions start at 4 hours.
+I would stay all day if you'd have me!
 This may seem daunting, but hear me out.
 My mission is to capture your natural family life.
-Kids (and parents) can stay pretty well behaved, putting on a bit of a show for a guest in the home for a couple hours.
-But after some times, kids start to break, parents need to parent.
-Everyone is used to me in your space, relaxing even more, as I become a natural part of your family’s day.
+Kids (and parents) can stay pretty well behaved, putting on a bit of a show for a guest in the home for a couple of hours.
+But after some time, kids start to break, parents need to parent.
+Everyone is used to me in your space, relaxing more and more, as I become a natural part of your family’s day.
+The more you and your family relax and feel like yourselves, the better I can do my job at capturing you candidly.

 If you are willing to have me stay past your comfort zone, I can get photos that will truly capture your family’s nitty gritty personality.